 Dermabrasion uses a special tool to remove a layer of the scar tissue.
 It can make the skin look smoother.

 This treatment may be used for minor problems on the skin's surface.
 This may include acne scars or surgical scars.

 A chemical peel uses specific chemicals to remove the top layer of skin.
 It can create a smoother appearance and even color.

-This treatment is best for treating scars that are not deep or small acne scars.
+This treatment is best for small acne scars or scars that are not deep.

 Cryotherapy freezes the scar tissue with liquid nitrogen.
 The scar tissue will then blister and fall off.

 Steroid injections into the scar may shrink scar tissue.
-It may be used for scars that stick out, like keloid and hypertrophic scars.
+It may be used for scars that stick out, such as keloid and hypertrophic scars.

-The appearance of soft, indented scars, may be reduced by injecting fillers.
+The appearance of soft, indented scars may be reduced by injecting fillers.
 The filler may make them appear more even.
-Fillers used include:
+Fillers used are:

 - Hyaluronic acid